dannyhope/uxbrighton/pages/mentorship.md

 T﻿he mentorship programme is a 9-month scheme designed to support your career growth within the UX community.
 Whether you're a mentor, mentee or peer mentor it's an opportunity to eradicate impostor syndrome, develop your professional relationships, improve your skills, increase confidence and achieve your career goals.

-U﻿X design consultancy, [cxparnters](https://www.cxpartners.co.uk/) are season 1's programme sponsor.
+U﻿X design consultancy, [cxparnters](https://www.cxpartners.co.uk/) are this year's programme sponsor.

 Want to become a mentor?
 Please email anniemarie@uxbri.org.